sunil-srinivasa/sunil-srinivasa.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-- ***Lead researcher/ data scientist*** with over 6 years of industry-related experience.
+- ***Lead researcher/data scientist*** with over 6 years of industry-related experience.
 I am interested in opportunities relating to applied artificial intelligence research and product development.
 - Current role involves developing machine learning algorithms in the area of ***deep and reinforcement learning*** that are applicable to real-world problems.
 - Strong machine learning fundamentals and a sound mathematical understanding of deep/reinforcement learning areas, including ***CNNs, RNNs/LSTMs, GANs, VAEs, NLP, multi-arm bandits, Thompson sampling, deep Q-learning, policy gradient algorithms and actor-critic methods***.
 - Experienced in working on a wide range of machine learning problems such as object detection and classification, semantic segmentation, transfer learning, collaborative and content-based filtering approaches for recommender systems, sentiment analysis using word2vec models, semi-supervised video classification, time series data analysis using sequence models, and continual decision making for control systems using deep reinforcement learning.